SSZero88/boi-item-guru/tos.md

 Last updated: March 11, 2019

-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the https://github.com/SSZero88 website (the "Service") operated by Steve Seeley's Github ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Binding of Isaac Guru (the "Service") operated by Steve Seeley's Github ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and